Chiuzu-Chilumbu/HackerRank-Three-Month-Preparation-Kit/README.md

 - `XorStrings.py` - Solution for the "XOR Strings" challenge.
 - `SubArrayDividion.py` - Solution for the "Sub Array Division" challenge.

+# Week 4

+This directory contains my solutions to the week 3 module of the three-month interview preparation questions on HackerRank.
+Each Python script corresponds to a specific challenge.

+## Problems:

+- `CeasarCipher.py` - Solution for the "Ceasar Cipher" challenge.
+- `ClosestNumbers.py` - Solution for the "Closest Numbers" challenge.
+- `LeftRotation.py` - Solution for the "Left Rotation" challenge.
+- `MinimumAbsoluteDifference.py` - Solution for the "Minimum Absolute Difference" challenge.
+- `NumberLineJumps.py` - Solution for the "Number Line Jumps" challenge.
+- `PickingNumbers.py` - Solution for the "Picking Numbers" challenge.
+- `SeperateTheNumbers.py` - Solution for the "Seperate The Numbers" challenge.
+- `TowerBreakers.py` - Solution for the "Tower Breakers" challenge.

 ## Usage